ilyasergey/YSC2229/source/week-08_string_search.rst

  [Rabin-Karp] Pattern in: Execution elapsed time: 1.112753 sec [Rabin-Karp] Pattern not in: Execution elapsed time: 2.155506 sec

-In fact, Rabin-Karp is even slower!
+In fact, Rabin-Karp is even a bit slower!

 Now, let us show when it shines.
 For this, let us create very repetitive strings::